Elder - Elderflowers and Elderberries

 Elder trees can grow between 10-30 feet tall.
 They have compound leaves comprised of 5-11 serrated oblong leaflets with an extra leaflet on top.
 The leaves grow opposite each other along the stem, which is hollow and has a pithy core.

-The flowers are creamy white consisting of hundreds of tiny, fragrent, five-petaled flowers.
+The flowers are creamy white consisting of hundreds of tiny, fragrant, five-petaled flowers.

 The fruit come in branching clusters of glossy dark purple or black berries.

-There are two forms of elder, those with black berries and those with red berries (Sambucus racemosa); the red are smaller and somewhat toxic, while the black berries are slightly larger and edible once cooked.
+There are two forms of elder, those with black berries and those with red berries (Sambucus racemosa); the red are smaller and more toxic, while the black berries are slightly larger and edible once cooked or dried.

-It particularly likes its feet in moist soil near a brook, river or wetlands, but it also grows in forest gaps, fields, roadsides, farmyards, and gardens.
+She particularly likes her roots in moist soil near a brook, river or wetlands, but can also grow in forest gaps, fields, roadsides, farmyards, and gardens.
+She was once planted at the edge of a garden to act as a protector to all other beings that resided there.

 Season To Harvest